• Search

 Why do arriving international graduate students take the EET?

-From the moment they enter the Institute, graduate students are expected to be productive members of a lively research community.
-They are involved in some or all of the activities listed above (“What do the results mean?”).
+From the moment they enter the Institute, graduate students are expected to be productive members of a lively research community with an intense culture of communication.
+They are immediately expected to participate in some or all of the activities listed above (“What do the results mean?”).

 Few international students have experience with these types of communication tasks in English.
 Many have little experience even in their first languages.
-The EET provides new students and their advisors with information to help them prepare for success in their graduate activities at MIT.
+The EET is thus intended to help students identify important gaps in their written and oral English that will inhibit their ability to meet academic, research, and work requirements and to provide new students and their advisors with information to help them prepare for success in their graduate activities at MIT.

 Do I need to register in advance in order to take the EET?